 3. If you are an international student who is required to take the TOEFL (Test of English as Foreign Language) or its equivalent, you must meet or exceed the minimum score the college requires of you.

-4. You must not experience a drop in your academic performance or engage in any conduct that causes a college, eligible for this guarantee coverage, to withdraw your admissions offer.
+4. You must not experience a drop in your academic performance or engage in any conduct that causes a college, eligible for this guarantee coverage, to withdraw your admissions offer (note: this includes admissions offers that are conditionally issued).

 5. You must have completed the entire package program (e.g. used all of the 1-on-1 service hours and completed all pre-meeting exercises and College Zoom Tutorials).